Bevor Sie gehen...

 Normal soil.

-Water regularly, allowing the soil to dry out between waterings.
+Water regularly and allow the soil to dry out in the meantime.

 Care

-Planting: Autumn, depending on the variety also in spring.
+Planting: Autumn, depending on variety also in spring.

 You might also be interested in this